lowlevel01/stealthrome/README.md

 # stealthrome
 POC of a Chrome Browser Password Stealer

-The script outputs the passwords like this
+The script decrypts and sends the passwords to a webhook:

 ![image](./webhook.png)

 In practice, you could exfiltrate the master key and the database file and do the decryption locally in your machine.